katiektea/100-days-of-code/log.md

 Not much coding, as I continued with the Web Dev Bootcamp on UDEMY, learning more about different loops in JS, objects and arrays.
 Did some light reading on The Smarter Way to Learn JS.

+### Day 13: April 27, 2020

+1. Did a quick JS exercise, worked with for loops and different types of functions.
+2. Today's coding was different from my usual daily studies.
+I used my coding skills to re-design the layout of a client's product store website, using, SIMPLY CODE.
+I remember back in the day I would use the 'drag-and-drop'-method of a platform's elements (e.g. wordpress, wix etc) to design a beautiful webpage.
+But once you learn the power of programming & design, you can tweak and transform with the power of your imagination and fingertips.
+There comes a rewarding feeling when you successfully build something from scratch and is original.

+### Day 14: April 28, 2020

+Worked on a project today: building my own linktree webpage.
+I had the option of signing up online, however, I thought I would give myself a bit of a challenge and put my learned front-end programming to good use before progressing on in JS and more.

+**Thoughts**

+Quite satisfying to work on owned projects.
+It is rewarding and I encounter a number of lessons.
+I learned an important aspect of front-end web development today: polishing the user interface and user experience of the webpage.
+I understand this will come through work application, experience and meeting client briefs, but it is also good to learn now.
+Learned about ensuring web page has responsive design to multiple platforms such as iphones, ipads, and desktop.
+Things I can work on:
+-planning out/drawing out what it is/what the webpage will look like -learning more about CSS styling - had to google quite a number of times what CSS names equated to what design I wanted.
+-learn to take regular breaks...
+I tend to get carried away and forget what time it is.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday